pavankjadda/SpringCloudStream-Kafka-CustomChannels/README.md

-# SpringCloudStream-KafkaStream-EventSourcing-CQRS
+# SpringCloudStream-Kafka-CustomChannels
-Spring Cloud Stream with KafkaStream for Event Sourcing and CQRS views
+Spring Cloud Stream with Kafka with custom channels.
+This extension of Original [Kafka](https://github.com/pavankjadda/SpringCloudStream-Kafka) project